kingrando/blog/content/zettels/202006051832-JNCIA-Junos-Configuration-Basics-NTP-SNMP.md

   * Set SNMP community string
     * `set snmp community community-name authorization [read-only | read-write]`
   * Set the IP addresses of clients that can use the community
-    * `set snmp community community-name clients network/network-mask restrict`
+    * `set snmp community community-name clients network/network-mask`
   * Create a client list with a set of IP addresses that can use the SNMP community.
     * `set snmp client-list list-name network/network-mask`
     * `set snmp community-name client-list-name list`